Wenlu057/hadoop-mapreduce/mapreduce.md

  ** The output of the Mappers is called intermediate records.
 Intermediate records are [key, value] pair.**

  Once the Mappers have finished, a phase of Map Reduce called the **shuffle and Sort** take place.
+This is the phase between mapper and reducer.

  Shuffle is the movement from mappers to reducers, sort is the reducers will organize these sets of records into sorted order.